SrajanAgrawal/Hacktoberfest2022/README.md

 git push origin branch-name
 ```

-* Create a new pull request from your forked repository (Click the `New Pull Request` button located at the top of your repo)
-* Wait for your PR review and merge approval!
-* __Star this repository__ if you had fun!

 ## Choose from these tasks
 ### 1. Add your name
 Add your name to the `CONTRIBUTORS.md` file using the below convention: